Do You Pay Capital Gains Tax on Gold Bullion?

 With wealthy gold investors in mind, anyone planning on spending a substantial amount of money on gold should look no further than sovereigns and the gold Britannia coin.
 To help highlight the potential benefits of buying British gold coins, a gold investment of £50,000 in September 2007 would be worth over £150,000 in November 2011.
 If this gold investment was made in any way other than British gold coins the gain would be liable to Capital Gains Tax.
 Therefore the tax saving to a CGT paying individual looking to realise this investment would be up to £28,000.
 Obviously if the gold price continued to increase and the investor chose to hold on to their gold the tax savings could be even greater.

-If you have any further questions regarding Capital Gains Tax please speak to your Accountant or click the following link to visit the CGT section of the HMRC website: http://www.hmrc.gov.uk/cgt/
+If you have any further questions regarding Capital Gains Tax, please speak to your accountant or click the following link to visit the CGT section of the HMRC website: https://www.hmrc.gov.uk/cgt/

 If you have any questions about gold bullion investment, please feel free to contact our knowledgeable and friendly team on